elixir-mint/mint_web_socket/README.md

 Contributions are very welcome!

-If you're Interested in developing `Mint.WebSocket`, you'll need docker-compose to run the fuzzing test suite.
+If you're interested in developing `Mint.WebSocket`, you'll need docker-compose to run the fuzzing test suite.
 The `docker-compose.yml` sets up an Elixir container, a simple websocket echo server, and the Autobahn|Testsuite fuzzing server.